 In 2-3 hour workshops for organisations, I support staff to support clients better.
 The workshops are held in your venues, and are useful for healthcare, aged care, mental health workers and social workers as well as clinical professionals.

 The benefits of these workshops are that staff grow more skilled and confident in holding discussions with clients about death, grief and loss.
 Through engaging with simple but powerful processes workers are happier to approach the topic, clients feel supported and there is less likely to be staff turnover related to anxiety and bottled up distress.

 Get in touch to schedule a meeting and we can design a workshop based on a well-tested format.

-I’ve hosted over 25 death cafe-style conversations.
-In community venues, at conferences and in workplaces.
+I’ve hosted over 25 death cafe-style conversations in community venues, at conferences and in workplaces such as community health and support service CoHealth.
 Talking openly and reflecting in a group is helpful for anyone, whether general public or professionals.